nodejs/node/doc/api/child_process.markdown

 stderr]` to existing streams; `-1` meant that a new stream should be created.
 Use at your own risk.

-There are several internal options.
-In particular `stdinStream`, `stdoutStream`, `stderrStream`.
-They are for INTERNAL USE ONLY.
-As with all undocumented APIs in Node, they should not be used.

 See also: `child_process.exec()` and `child_process.fork()`

 ## child_process.exec(command, [options], callback)